meesagopi25/K8s-Troubleshooting-InterviewPreparation-Guide/Other-general-IQs/README.md

 ---

-Below is a **clean, copy-paste ready README.md section**, written in **documentation style**, converting the KIND-specific HPA demo into a reusable guide.

----

-Below is the **same README section**, simply **renumbered and renamed as Question 14**, ready to paste into your document.

----

 ## 1️⃣4️⃣ KIND-Specific HPA Demo (CPU-Based Autoscaling)

 This section demonstrates **Horizontal Pod Autoscaler (HPA)** behavior in a **KIND (Kubernetes in Docker)** cluster and highlights the **mandatory requirement of metrics-server**.